pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

 > Space - the final frontier.
-And a surprisingly good place to blow stuff up.
-In this tutorial we'll walk through the steps of building a multiplayer space shooter - but one with a twist: Rather than everyone playing away on their own computer, we'll bring the spirit of good old living-room co-op to the modern age.
+Also a surprisingly good place to blow stuff up.

+In this tutorial we'll build a multiplayer space shooter, but one with a twist: rather than everyone playing away on their own computer, we'll bring the spirit of good old living-room co-op to the modern age.

 ![Space shooter](https://raw.githubusercontent.com/deepstreamIO/ds-demo-spaceshooter/master/tutorial-images/in-game-long.gif)